 5. Tonga Beaches

-Tufuvai Beach is clean, with white sand and next to the Deep Resort.
-It’s only a leisurely 10-minute walk from the Hideaway and with enough trees around to seek refuge from the sun, you can spend easily an afternoon.
+Tufuvai Beach is clean, with white sand and next to the (now closed) Deep Resort.
+It’s only a leisurely 10-minute walk and with enough trees around to seek refuge from the sun, you can spend an afternoon easily.
 Here I met a friendly local family who invited me to join their picnic for a celebration.

 ‘Eua Tonga Best Places to Eat